jdraines/init-pyproject/README.md

 - Users can define project templates locally or in a git repo
 - Simple CLI command to apply scaffolding
 - Users can provide variable values via a yaml, environment variables, or interactively at the command line at scaffolding time.
+- Variable values can be used in directory names

 ## Creating your own templates